- Last updated on: 12 mins read

 - Learn more about using WPVR Scene Gallery here.

 This is a great way to allow visitors to explore the tour with more interest.

 ii.
 Use Interactive Hotspots Buttons

-The plugin’s hotspot feature is one of the most useful medium to get visitors more interested.
+The plugin’s hotspot feature is one of the most useful mediums to get visitors more interested.

-Among several uses, one of its uses is to view contents inside the tours in an engaging way.
+Among several uses, one of its uses is to view content inside the tours in an engaging way.
 You can allow a visitor to view content

 - By hovering on the hotspot icon or,

 - By clicking on the hotspot icon.